-If you need access to a server, you can register for the Tableau Developer Program(Link opens in a new window) and activate a personal Tableau Online sandbox at no cost.
+If you need access to a server, you can register for the Tableau Developer Program(Link opens in a new window) and activate a personal Tableau Cloud sandbox at no cost.
 You will also be able to get updates and learning resources, participate in Tableau team sprint demos, and connect with others via the Tableau Developer Community Forum(Link opens in a new window).

 Get the tools